manish-003/goodreads-scrapper/README.md

 - adds star emoji to post according to rating
 - downloads and saves cover images of book

+### for this to work you will need
+ - lxml parser
+ - beautiful soup
+ - requests library

 --------------------------------------------
 #### pull requests accepted!!